Yes, New Orleans is a safe city. You shouldn’t experience any trouble on a one-off visit, except in rare cases.

 - Don’t walk around with an open bottle of alcohol – It’s got to be in a plastic to-go cup (sorry, Earth).

 - Don’t act up in front of the police – Especially during Mardi Gras.
 They have to put up with a lot of drunken people during this time – and won’t be in the mood to deal with you either.

-- Be careful of getting too drunk – We know, good times often involve alcohol, but getting really drunk here could easily put yourself at risk.
+- Be careful of getting too drunk – I know, good times often involve alcohol, but getting really drunk here could easily put yourself at risk.
 Mardi Gras may have a good atmosphere, but anywhere can become unsafe if you’re totally wasted.